-Awards under the AIP were based on the Company's achievement towards goals established for two metrics: (a) 2021 operating income and (b) 2021 demand.
-Operating income was defined on the same basis and using the same criteria that were applied in connection with establishing the 2021 budget and was calculated on a delivered basis before giving effect to payments under the AIP.
-For purpose of the AIP, operating income differs from income from operations in that it excludes: one-time expense adjustments; bonus compensation; equity and exit fee adjustments; severance and recruitment payments; Company 401(k) contributions; interest expense; income tax expense; debt extinguishment; and other expense.
+Awards under the AIP were based on the Company's achievement towards goals established for two metrics: (a) 2022 Adjusted EBITDA (before bonus) and (b) 2022 demand.
+Adjusted EBITDA is defined on the same basis and using the same criteria that were applied in connection with establishing the 2022 budget and was calculated before giving effect to payments under the AIP.
+Adjusted EBITDA is defined as EBITDA (net income before depreciation and amortization, interest expense and taxes) further adjusted for equity based compensation expense, annual corporate bonus expense and other expenses.
 Demand is an operating metric that we use to measure the dollar value of orders (based on purchase price) at the time the order is placed, net of the dollar value of cancellations and returns (based on unpaid purchase price and amount credited to client).
-These orders are recognized as net revenue when a client obtains control of the merchandise.
-Because demand is measured net of cancellations, all demand will eventually become net revenue, with appropriate reserves, when delivered to the client.

-In establishing the levels of operating income and demand that would earn payouts, the compensation committee of Arhaus, LLC used a matrix of potential results based on business expectations.
-The committee determined a threshold AIP payout of 10% of Target Incentive and a maximum AIP payout of 200% of Target Incentive.

-For fiscal year 2021, the Company reported very strong financial results and, based on the performance goals established, a payout equal to 200% of Target Incentive was achieved.
-The AIP amounts awarded to each named executive officer for fiscal year 2021 are set forth below in the Summary Compensation Table in the column entitled "Non-Equity Incentive Plan Compensation."
+In establishing the levels of Adjusted EBITDA and demand that would earn payouts, the Compensation Committee used a matrix of potential results based on business expectations.
+The Compensation Committee determined a threshold AIP payout of 20% of Target Incentive and a maximum AIP payout of 200% of Target Incentive.
+For fiscal year 2022, the Company reported very strong financial results and, based on the performance goals established, a payout equal to 200% of Target Incentive was achieved.
+The AIP amounts awarded to each named executive officer for fiscal year 2022 are set forth below in the Summary Compensation Table in the column entitled "Non-Equity Incentive Plan Compensation."